 I used to run a Jekyll instance on Heroku, but got tired of updating Jekyll myself, so I decided to let GitHub manage it.

 Jekyll is “pure” Ruby, not Rails, so there’s no builtin asset pipeline.
-Fortunately, GitHub maanges that from me, generating Sass as necessary.
+GitHub manages it for me, generating Sass as necessary.
 (When I was hosting on Heroku, I added an asset pipeline with the jekyll-assets gem.)

 Default CSS provided by Thoughtbot’s Bitters because Bourbon, Neat needs a dash of Bitters.